Cristal32/CORBA_labs/TP3-Corba/README.md

 One issue arises from this, CompteCourantRemunere inherits from both CompteCourant and CompteRemunere, which means multiple heritage, which isn't supported in Java!

 ## Delegation pattern
-If we don't want to change the class hierarchie, a possible solution is to use a `delegate` class or `tie` class, which implements or extends the necessary interfaces and/or abstract classes (called `skeletons`).
+If we don't want to change the class hierarchy, a possible solution is to use a `delegate` class or `tie` class, which implements or extends the necessary interfaces and/or abstract classes (called `skeletons`).

 ## Execution of IDLJ
 By altering the command that generates the necessary files from the IDL file: